Summary of Product Characteristics

 Women of child bearing potentialPatients who have Gaucher disease and become pregnant may experience a period of increased disease activity during pregnancy and the puerperium.
 A risk-benefit assessment is required for each pregnancy.
 Close monitoring of the pregnancy and clinical manifestations of Gaucher disease is necessary for the individualisation of therapy.

-PregnancyThere are no data from the use of velaglucerase alfa in pregnant women.
+PregnancyThere are no or limited amount of data from the use of velaglucerase alfa in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to pregnancy, embryonal/foetal development, parturition or postnatal development.
 Caution should be exercised when prescribing to pregnant women.

 Breast-feedingThere are no data from studies in breast-feeding women.
 It is not known whether velaglucerase alfa is excreted in human milk.
 Because many active substances are excreted in human milk, caution should be exercised when prescribing to a breast-feeding woman.